 Jason is an artist and teacher from southwest London.
 Originally completing a degree in Graphic Design and Illustration from De Montfort University in Lincoln UK, he continued his studies to train as a teacher in London.
 Jason worked as both a professional artist and a teacher in the South of England for many years before being persuaded by his wife Karen to leave everything behind and start a new life in Australia.
 Posted by the Department of Education to Esperance in 2009, Jason and Karen have never left.
 The last 10 years has seen a huge development in his Art practice, this has been mainly due to an exposure to the workshop environment in his role as a Design and technology teacher and the learning of many new skills.

 Jason now creates mainly forged and fabricated steel sculpture, with gallery representation in Margaret River and Singapore.
-Seeking out talented local artists and makers, Jason has organized a few collaborative shows at the Cannery with two successful ‘Elements’ exhibitions in 2017 and 2018.
+Seeking out talented local artists and makers, Jason has organised a few collaborative shows at the Cannery with two successful ‘Elements’ exhibitions in 2017 and 2018.
 Jason is committed to the development of the professional artists in the local community as well as developing and running fun and engaging arts based workshops for all.